Aman-jha12/beginner/README.md

 # beginner
-This is a demo for first demo about git and github
+This is a demo for first demo about git and github.